-The first step is to divide your dough into small, palm sized amounts.
+The first step is to divide your dough into small, palm-sized amounts.
 Using your hands, shape these lumps into rectangular shapes.
 These shapes should now be thinner than your finger.
 And the shapes need to be narrower than the pasta maker itself.
 Because you have a number of lumps of dough, keep the ones you aren’t working wrapped in plastic so they don’t dry out.

 It can be useful to use a rolling pin at this stage to assist in preparing your dough to the right depth to suit your machine.

-The initial step is to set your pasta maker rollers at the widest setting, and turn the handle (on a manual machine) to feed the dough through a few times.
+The initial step is to set your pasta maker rollers at the widest setting and turn the handle (on a manual machine) to feed the dough through a few times.
 Support the dough as it comes out of the machine, but don’t pull on it.

 Re-fold the processed sheet of dough over on itself as required to suit the next pass through the machine.
-Next, you adjust the rollers to the next setting which is a bit narrower and feed the dough through once or twice again.
-Two passes at each width setting often seems to work well.
+Next, you adjust the rollers to the next setting which is a bit narrower, and feed the dough through once or twice again.
+Two passes at each width setting often seem to work well.
 Take your time and don’t skip any settings until you achieve the narrowness you want.

 Keep repeating this process, moving the rollers closer and closer together, and feeding the dough through again and again.
 Your dough sheets will get longer and longer.
 But you will notice now that your dough is getting smoother and smoother.
 A little bit elastic and a little bit shiny.
 An extra pair of hands is really helpful here!